emdnaia/OdinLdr/README.md

 # Beacon run

-- All WININET function is hooked and use callstack crafting
+- All WININET function is hooked and use callstack crafting for all wininet call

 - Sleep is hooked :

     1 - XOR the heap (random key for each sleep)

     2 - Encrypt the beacon + udrl (remember he was copied at the end of beacon) with KrakenMask (ropchain, rwx->rw, encrypt, sleep, rw->rwx)

     3 - XOR the heap

 - ExitThread is hooked :

     1 - Destroy the beacon heap

     2 - Free the memory region with the beacon

     3 - Exit thread